 Translation is the conversion of text into another language.
 So the focus is solely on language.

 Localization goes further to identify and adapt content that might be unsuitable or lack target culture relevance.
 The aim is to ensure the foreign language or multi-language website is as natural and effective as it can be for the target readers.

 Localisation is concerned with more than just creating a quality translation.
-It is also about ensuring sure the content, message and visuals of the foreign language site are appropriate, natural and positive for the foreign language visitor.
+It is also about ensuring the content, message and visuals of the foreign language site are appropriate, natural and positive for the foreign language visitor.